rioki/www.rioki.org/content/posts/2011-11-17-fiddler-vs-isa-server.md

 ---

 I recently looked into [Ruby on Rails][1] to see what the hype is or rather was about.
-I even found a [niffty introduction][2] to the subject and found along the way the nifty little language ruby.
+I even found a [nifty introduction][2] to the subject and found along the way the nifty little language ruby.
 I probably will [not use it for any serious projects][3], but it is nice to know I have a new tool in my tool belt.

-I wanted to show a coworker my new found knowlage about this niffty language, but when trying to use gem I was locked out.
-I was quite aquinted with installing gems directly by downloading them and invoking gem locally, because of my previous [jekyll experiance][4], but there should be a better way.
+I wanted to show a coworker my new found knowledge about this nifty language, but when trying to use gem I was locked out.
+I was quite acquainted with installing gems directly by downloading them and invoking gem locally, because of my previous [jekyll experience][4], but there should be a better way.

 <!--more-->

 At work we are a almost pure Microsoft shop and thus use a ISA-Server as proxy.
 The ISA-Server has the unique feature that you authenticate with your system user account.
-Although this single logon feature is quite usefull, it is like so many things from Microsoft a non standard implementation.
+Although this single logon feature is quite useful, it is like so many things from Microsoft a non standard implementation.
 In theory the server supports other standard authentication mechanisms, but these are disabled in this instalation.